 - 1. Close the isolation valves on the suction and discharge sides of the pump. - 2.
 Drain the process fluid from the piping; flush the pump if necessary. - 3.
 Disconnect all auxiliary piping, tubing, and coupling guard that will interfere with the removal of the pump assembly. - 4.
 Remove shaft coupling with spanning type puller - 5.
-Remove the oil drain plug (443) and sealing washer (479) from the bottom of the gear housing (406) and drain the oil.
+Remove the oil drain plug (342) from the bottom of the gear housing and side of the casing (350) and drain the oil.
 Dispose of the oil in accordance with applicable regulations - 6.
 Loosen the relief valve guide rod and make sure the RV spring compression is released and brought to free length state.

-Disassembly of the pump (standard component method)
+Disassembly of the two-piece bracket pump (standard)